MarcelReig/netinetidesign/readme.md

 # Marcel Reig Jekyll site

-Based on my own Jekyll Bootstrap starter theme
+This site is created with my own Jekyll + Bootstrap starter theme.

+The starter theme is open source if you want to use it follow the next instructions:

 Step 1: Clone repository from GitHub